icsbookmarket/icsbookmarket.github.io/index.md

 The goal of Milestone 2 was to implement the various collections needed for our application into the underlying Mongo database.

-Milestone 2 was implemented as [BowFolio GitHub Milestone M2](https://github.com/icsbookmarket/uhmicsbookmarket/milestone/2)
+Milestone 2 was implemented as [UHM ICS Book Market GitHub Milestone M2](https://github.com/icsbookmarket/uhmicsbookmarket/milestone/2)

 The current deplyment of our application can be seen at [Meteor App Deployment](https://galaxy.meteor.com/app/uhmicsbookmarket.meteorapp.com)

 ![](images/m2_completed_issues.png)

-Milestone 2 consisted of two issues, and progress was managed via the [BowFolio GitHub Project M2](https://github.com/bowfolios/bowfolios/projects/2):
+Milestone 2 consisted of seven issues, and progress was managed via the [UHM ICS Book Market GitHub Project M2](https://github.com/icsbookmarket/uhmicsbookmarket/projects/2):

 ![](images/m2_issues.png)